 Seeing as investors and shareholders are technically the owners of a company, board members are required to face their shareholders once a year.
 In these meetings, ANY shareholder is allowed to question top executives.
 This is also the time when shareholders are able to vote on corporate matters.

-This new pay ratio disclosure will also reveal to the employees if they are paid under the median, which are set to cause some internal disputes.
+This new pay ratio disclosure will also reveal to the employees if they are paid under the median, which is set to cause some internal disputes.

 “Corporations and their boards need to do a better job explaining and justifying CEO pay arrangements.”